 No easily accessible wifi.
 No smoking.

-March to October: 9am-5pm daily; November to February: 9am-4pm daily (please check the website for any late changes).
+March to October: 9am-6pm daily; November to February: 9am-5pm daily (please check the website for any late changes).

 Advance booking is not required.

-Located in the city centre with the main entrance at the junction of Castle Street, Duke Street and High Street.
+Located to the north of the city centre with the main entrance at the junction of Castle Street, Duke Street and High Street.